Defri Juliant: 2020–2021: Liga Dangdut Indonesia and career beginnings

 In August 2021, Juliant through Koko Record HD released his debut single entitled "Tiara Ku Di Pulau Batam" which was composed by Rio Astar.
 A week after the release of his debut single, he duets with fellow 2020 Liga Dangdut Indonesia participant, Puspa Indah, released a song titled "Cinta Mati" which was composed by Evan Budyana.
 The next month, he returned to a duet with Puspa Indah, releasing a song titled "Seringgit Dua Kupang" which was also composed by Rio Astar.
 Juliant released another solo single "Pemburu Harta" in October.

-Koko Record released Defri Juliant's debut album whose title is a homonym of his name, Defri Juliant on February 16, 2022, with "Tiara Ku Di Pulau Batam" as a lead single.
+Koko Record released Defri Juliant's debut album, whose title is a homonym of his name, Defri Juliant on February 16, 2022, with "Tiara Ku Di Pulau Batam" as a lead single.
 After his contract with Koko Record ended, Juliant produced his own songs under his independent label Julshie Entertainment.
-He released first independent single, "Biarkan Semua Berlalu" on May 13, 2022.
+He released his first independent single, "Biarkan Semua Berlalu" on May 13, 2022.
 The song is a Malay pop genre based on the story of his past which was written with Ali Ocumond and the music was arranged by Decky Ryan.
 His second independent single, "Ibu" was released on July 15, 2022.
 The song was dedicated to his mother as a birthday gift.